hmendoza23/Personal-Website/README.md

 # Hi!
-Im' Hector Mendoza.
+I'm Hector Mendoza.

 ### What's there to know about me?
 I'm currently enrolled at California State University, Long Beach.
 At the moment, I am finishing up my last semester and am hoping for a position in industry soon!